Standard contractual clauses

 However, the processor shall – in any event and as a minimum – implement the following measures agreed with the controller

-• Users of the Frame platform have access only to their own data and data necessary for the performance of their tasks.
+• Users of the Openframe platform only have access to their own data and data necessary for the performance of their tasks.

 • All passwords registered in the platform are stored and transmitted in either encrypted form or by replacing them with a hash code.

-• All communication between users and Frame’s system is encrypted via https protocols.
+• All communication between users and Openframe’s system is encrypted via. https protocols.

 • Access to personal data shall be restricted to necessary staff of the processor.